EzioTheDeadPoet/SME-FT-/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
+- akalonian for making the install instructions clearer.
 - Lively and LadyZeefa for encouraging me to make this list.
 - ForgottenGlory for making SME(FT) possible due to his early support. 🧡
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you